We deal with applications for:

 - the County Council’s own development (Regulation 3), such as schools and libraries.

-- Find out whether you need planning permission on the Planning Portal
+- Find out whether you need planning permission.

-- Visit What it costs to calculate how much an application will cost before applying, or to view a guide to the fees.
+- Visit the Planning Portal to find out what it costs before applying, or to view a guide to the fees.

-Before submitting an application, we recommend that you refer to our landscape and environment documents for advice on the landscape character and local distinctiveness.
+Before submitting an application we recommend you refer to our landscape and environment documents for advice on the landscape character and local distinctiveness.